About the Author

 If you forget to back up your NTFS disk before formatting it, and your data is permanently lost.
 Don't panic.
 Immediately apply EaseUS Data Recovery Wizard to quickly recover formatted hard drive and get back the missing data.

-This powerful file recovery tool can recover any deleted or lost data from emptied recycle bin, HDD, SSD, USB flash drive, external hard drive, and SD card in complex data loss cases, including accidental deletion, device formatting, lost partition, virus attack, OS crash, and so on.
+This powerful file recovery tool can recover emptied Recycle Bin or restore data from HDD, SSD, USB flash drive, external hard drive, and SD card in complex data loss cases, including accidental deletion, device formatting, lost partition, virus attack, OS crash, and so on.

 Step 1.
 Select the drive where you lose your data and click "Scan".